ccshaney/gabola/TECHNOTES.md

 ```
 ### § Main Module 1 - LAB Gap Filling:
+If you choose to run the Preprocess module separately, you have to at least run Preprocess Step II before LAB Gap Filling.

 #### *Step I. Produce barcode list for each gap*

 **Input:**